n3xus6/research/markdown-example.md

 | A1       | B1       | C1       |
 | A2       | B2       | C2       |

-[dictionary website]: http://english.german-dictionary.net/ "English-German dictionary"
+[*dictionary website*]: http://english.german-dictionary.net/ "English-German dictionary"

-On this [dictionary website] you will find a English-German online dictionary.
+On this [*dictionary website*] you find a English-German online dictionary.

 ---